search-oriented-conversational-ai/search-oriented-conversational-ai.github.io/_pages/scai-eval-2024.md

 ---

 ### Synopsis
 What distinguishes a good search-oriented conversation with an AI from a bad one?
-There are many answers to this question.
-The goal of this shared task is to collect rationales, judgment guidelines, and automated measures for as many different answers as possible to provide the community with a conversation evaluation suite.
+Are better conversations more in-depth, shorter, or better backed up?
+Since many aspects of conversations can play a role for their evaluation, this shared task calls to the community to collect aspects of interest, guidelines for their manual assessment, and software for their automated assessment.
+The outcome will be a comprehensive evaluation suite and a collaborative publication of all contributors.

+We seek contributions in three categories.
+Contributions can be novel or already published.
+1. Data.
+To capture the variety of search-oriented conversations (e.g., with or without AI, written or spoken, explorative or target-oriented), we seek contributions of one or more conversations in a common format.
+2. Evaluation aspects.
+To compile a comprehensive overview of aspects to evaluate search-oriented conversations by (e.g., relevance of information, fluency of conversation), we seek definitions, rationales, and annotation guidelines for aspects.
+3. Software.

-Register here to stay informed: TODO
+Register here to participate or just stay informed: TODO

 ### Schedule